luapower/website/www/md/faq.md

 using the [luapower] module (which also has a command-line interface, so check it out).

-## What's with the weird package versions?
+## How is versioning maintained?

-A package's version is the result of `git describe --tags --long --always`, which returns a string of form `tag-N-hash` where `tag` is the latest tag, `N` is the number of commits after that tag, and `hash` is the hash prefix of the last commit.
+A package's version is the result of `git describe --tags --long --always`, which returns a string of form `tag-N-hash` where `tag` is the latest _major_ version, `N` is the number of commits after that version, and `hash` is the hash prefix of the last commit.
 This way versioning is unambiguous, not prone to human error, and doesn't require maintenance.
+For every incompatible API change, the major version gets bumped.
+The HEAD is kept compatible across all libraries (incompatible developments happen in separate branches, except for packages tagged `dev`).

+> To clone package foo at version 5, do `mgit clone foo=5`.

 ## Why is your code Public Domain?